abdal-hussein/Programming-at-SeattleU/CPSC 4330 Big Data Analytics/HW1/README.md

 Calculates the average review rating for each Amazon product.

-stubs: Contain driver, mapper, and reducer source code\
+stubs: Contain driver, mapper, and reducer source code
-output: Contains the AWS EMR output files of the program